ontop/ontop-examples/ekaw-tutorial-2016/session2/foreign-keys.md

 }
 ```

-It produces a SQL query similar to the following one :
+you will obtain a SQL query similar to the following one:

 ```sql
 SELECT